New-Onset Diabetes Assessment Using Artificial Intelligence-Enhanced Electrocardiography: Acknowledgments

 \subsection{Model Performance}

-Diabetes screening was evaluated on the New-Onset Diabetes Assessment Cohort.
-The results are shown in \Cref{fig:screening}.
-The ECG model, which takes in age, sex, race, ethnicity, BMI, and ECG, achieved the best performance (\Cref{fig:screening_roc}) AUC, 0.80 [95\% CI, 0.80-0.81]), outperforming scores based on using the ADA Risk test (AUC, 0.69 [95\% CI, 0.69-0.70]), Questionnaire model (AUC, 0.76 [95\% CI, 0.75-0.77]), and QDiabetes-2018 AUC, 0.69 [95\% CI, 0.68-0.70]) Comparing positive predictive value (PPV) across models (\Cref{fig:screening_ppvs}), especially at ADA $\geq 5$ (TPR 70.5\%), the ECG model showed significantly superior precision (PPV, 0.13 [95\% CI, 0.12-0.14]; p-value <0.01) than ADA Risk Test (PPV, 0.09 [95\% CI, 0.08-0.09]; p-value <0.01) and other baselines (the Questionnaire model (PPV, 0.11 [95\% CI, 0.10-0.11]; p-value <0.01); QDiabetes-2018 (PPV, 0.08 [95\% CI, 0.08-0.09]; p-value < 0.01)), and is consistent with prior assessment of the ADA Risk Test\cite{Bang2009}.
+The ECG model, which takes in age, sex, race, ethnicity, BMI, and ECG, achieved the best performance (\tableref{tab:model_metrics}, AUC, 0.80 [95\% CI, 0.79-0.80]), outperforming scores based on using the ADA Risk test (AUC, 0.68 [95\% CI, 0.67-0.69]), and QDiabetes-2018 AUC, 0.70 [95\% CI, 0.69-0.70]).
+Comparing positive predictive value (PPV) across models, matching the TPR of ADA $\geq 5$ (TPR 0.72), the ECG model showed significantly superior precision (PPV, 0.11 [95\% CI, 0.11-0.12]) than ADA Risk Test (PPV, 0.08 [95\% CI, 0.07-0.08]) and QDiabetes-2018 (PPV, 0.08 [95\% CI, 0.07-0.08]).
+The PPV for the ADA Risk Test is consistent with prior assessment of the ADA Risk Test \citep{Bang2009}.
+The p-values < 0.01 for all comparisons.
+This indicates that at the same detection rate as ADA risk test, ECG model generated significantly less false alarms than the baselines.
+The AUROC curve, PPV at all ADA Risk Test scores, and additional results can be found in \Cref{supp:add_results}.

-The Negative Predictive Value (NPV) comparisons are shown in \Cref{fig:screening_npvs}.
-Again at ADA $\geq 5$ (TNR 58.7\%), the ECG model also had superior NPV (NPV, 0.99 [95\% CI, 0.99-0.99]) than ADA Risk Test (NPV, 0.97 [95\% CI, 0.97-0.97]; p-value <0.01) and other baselines (the Questionnaire model (NPV, 0.98 [95\% CI, 0.98-0.98]; p-value <0.01); QDiabetes-2018 (PPV, 0.97 [95\% CI, 0.97-0.97]; p-value < 0.01))

-Using the same model thresholds, we evaluated how well the ECG model can automatically screen patients that receive an ECG.
-We generated a pseudo-population that represents the ECG Cohort, where an ECG was acquired for patients without a prior history of diabetes.
-We found that the ECG model outperformed (PPV 14.8\% [95\% CI, 13.7-15.7\%]) the ADA Risk test (PPV 8.5\% [95\% CI, 8.0-8.7\%]) (\Cref{fig:ecg_screening}).
-Of the 112,580 patients in the ECG Cohort, 95,629 patients were not assessed with an HbA1c test.
-The ECG model identified 36,355 of these patients as highly likely to have diabetes.
-The estimated PPV implies that 14.8\% of this cohort or 5,380 additional patients would have been newly diagnosed with diabetes had the ECG been applied clinically to this cohort.
+Using the high-risk threshold, we evaluated how well the ECG model can automatically screen patients that receive an ECG.
+In the clinical utility set, 112,403 encounters (103,865 patients) where an ECG was acquired for patients without a prior history of diabetes.
+13.6\% of the set had both an ECG and an HbA1c measured, leaving with 87,183 patients were not assessed with an HbA1c test.
+The ECG model identified 36,922 of these patients as highly likely to have diabetes.
+We found that the ECG model outperformed (PPV, 0.14 [95\% CI, 0.13-0.14]) the ADA risk test (PPV, 0.08 [95\% CI, 0.07-0.08]) and QDiabetes (PPV, 0.09 [95\% CI, 0.08-0.10]).
+The estimated PPV implies that 14\% of this cohort or 4,501 additional patients would have been newly diagnosed with diabetes had the ECG model been applied clinically to this cohort.

-\suppfigref{fig:calibration_curve} plots the calibration curve for measurement probability model on the held-out test set, which shows the measurement probability model is well-calibrated.